rolladharani/Multi-Tenant-SaaS-Platform-/docs/tenancy-strategy.md

-﻿# Multi-Tenancy Strategy
+﻿# Tenancy Strategy – Multi-Tenant SaaS Platform

+## Overview
+This document explains the multi-tenancy strategy used in the Multi-Tenant SaaS Platform and how tenant data isolation is enforced across the system.

+---

-## Tenancy Model
+## Chosen Multi-Tenancy Model
-This application uses a shared database and shared schema multi-tenancy model.
+The application uses the following approach:

+**Shared Database + Shared Schema with tenant_id**

+All tenants share the same database and schema, but every tenant-scoped record contains a `tenant_id` column.

+---

+## Reasons for Choosing This Approach
+- Easier to scale and maintain
+- Lower infrastructure cost
+- Simple onboarding of new tenants
+- Works well with ORM-based applications
+- Commonly used in production SaaS platforms

+---

-## Tenant Isolation
+## Tenant Identification
-- Each tenant is identified by a unique tenant_id.
+- Each tenant has a unique `subdomain`
-- All tenant-specific tables include tenant_id as a foreign key.
-- No data is shared across tenants.

-## Authentication & Context
-- JWT tokens include user_id, tenant_id, and role.
+- During login, the tenant is identified using the subdomain
+- The authenticated JWT token contains the `tenant_id`

+---

+## Data Isolation Enforcement
+- All database queries are automatically filtered using `tenant_id`
-- Tenant context is extracted from JWT on every request.
+- The `tenant_id` is extracted from the JWT token
+- Client-provided tenant IDs are never trusted
+- Super admin users have `tenant_id = NULL`

+This ensures that users cannot access data belonging to other tenants.

+---

 ## Authorization Rules
+- **Super Admin**
-- Super Admin can manage all tenants.
+  - Can access all tenants
+  - Not associated with any tenant

+- **Tenant Admin**
-- Tenant Admin can manage users, projects, and tasks within their tenant only.
+  - Full access within their tenant
+  - Cannot access other tenants

+- **User**
-- Regular users can access resources assigned to them within their tenant.
+  - Limited access within their tenant

+---

-## Security Enforcement
+## Security Considerations
-- Middleware validates tenant ownership for every request.
+- JWT-based authentication
+- Role-Based Access Control (RBAC)
+- Passwords hashed using bcrypt
+- API authorization enforced at middleware level
-- Cross-tenant data access is strictly blocked.
+- Cross-tenant access attempts return `403 Forbidden`

+---

+## Conclusion
+This tenancy strategy ensures strong data isolation, security, and scalability while keeping the system simple and evaluation-friendly.